ivivanov18/NS-COIN-TRACK/README.md

 However, a GridLayout works just fine.

 - How to pipe in Nativescript for a ListView --> used appModule.getResources() to pass the function and use it in the xml

+- SOLVED: _RadListView: a problem also occurs with the update of the RadListView to reflect the new state of coin (added to favorite) when pullToRefresh="true" was added_.
+As advised on the following post https://github.com/telerik/nativescript-ui-feedback/issues/278 --> setTimeout helped also here.

 ## TODO